timjogorman/RicherEventDescription/guidelines.md

 order to contain it.

 Again, though, this sort of reasoning wins us nothing.
-Here, a CONTAINS-SUBEVENT relation is \textit{strongly} indicated, and no other relation is a better fit.
+Here, a CONTAINS-SUBEVENT relation is *strongly* indicated, and no other relation is a better fit.
 It is a poor choice to talk ourselves out of a 99.9\% correct annotation (which could be, depending on one's interpretation of treatment, 100\% correct) in favor of OVERLAP, which is much less